Louis XI: Dealings with England

-Outcome of rivalry with Charles the Bold
+From Burgundians to Habsburgs

 Burgundian territories (orange/yellow) and limits of France (red) after the Burgundian War.

-Just as his father had done, Louis spent most of his reign dealing with political disputes with the reigning Duke of Burgundy, and for this purpose he employed the Swiss, whose military might was renowned.
+Just as his father had done, Louis spent most of his reign dealing with political disputes with the reigning Duke of Burgundy, and for this purpose he employed Swiss mercenaries, whose military might was renowned.
 He had admired it himself at the Battle of St. Jakob an der Birs.

 War broke out between Charles and the Swiss after he invaded Switzerland.
 The invasion proved to be a tremendous mistake.
 On 2 March 1476, the Swiss attacked and defeated the Burgundians first at Grandson and then again a few months later, on 22 June that year, at Murten.
 The duke was killed at the Battle of Nancy on 5 January 1477, an event that marked the end of the Burgundian Wars.

 Louis was thus able to see the destruction of his sworn enemy.
-Those lords who still favored the feudal system gave in to his authority.
+Feudal lords like the Francis II, Duke of Brittany who still wanted to maintain their autonomy finally gave in to his authority.
 Others, such as Jacques d'Armagnac, Duke of Nemours, were executed.
-The lands belonging to the Duchy of Burgundy as constituted by Louis's great-great-grandfather John II for the benefit of his son Philip the Bold reverted to the crown of France.
+After prolonged wars with Maximilian I, Holy Roman Emperor, to whom Charles' only legitimate heir Mary of Burgundy had been married, both sides signed the Treaty of Arras in 1482, under which the lands belonging to the Duchy of Burgundy as constituted by Louis's great-great-grandfather John II for the benefit of his younger son Philip the Bold reverted to the crown of France, while the conquests of his grandson Philip the Good in the Low Countries were now part of the Hapsburg domains, administered by Mary's son Philip the Handsome.
+This encounter marked the Hapsburgs replacing the Burgundians as the primary nemesis of the kings of France.